OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

-OLS Regression in R
+1. What is OLS Regression in R?

-It is a type of statistical technique.
-That is being used for modeling.
-Also, used for analysis of linear relationships between a response variable.
+OLS Regression in R programming is a type of statistical technique, that is being used for modeling.
+Also, used for the analysis of linear relationships between a response variable.
 If there is a relationship between two variables appears to be linear.
 Then a straight line can be fit to the data to model the relationship.

 Where y = response(dependent) variable